swaptacular/swpt_accounts/protocol.rst

 min_interest_rate : float
    The minimal acceptable interest rate.
-This instructs the server that if the interest rate on the account becomes smaller than this value, the transfer MUST NOT be successful.
+This instructs the server that if the interest rate on the account becomes lower than this value, the transfer MUST NOT be successful.
 This can be useful when the transferred amount may need to be decreased if the interest rate on the account has decreased.
 The value MUST be equal or